dastrukar/PRECIZION/README.md

 4.Grunt sounds ripped/taken from 'Quake'(by id Software)

-5."SMG" sounds ripped/taken from F.E.A.R(by Monolith Productions)
+5."SMG" sounds ripped/taken from 'F.E.A.R'(by Monolith Productions)

+6."8Ball Launcher" sounds ripped/taken from 'Unreal'(by Epic Games)

 --------------------------------------------------------------------------------